Photo by Mokokomo/Shutterstock

 Photo by Higrace/Shutterstock

-Fed by Lake Towada, one of the largest lakes in Japan, the Oirase Stream is a clear, freshwater stream carving its way through the woods of Oirase Gorge.
-Numerous picturesque waterfalls are created by the stream tumbling over the natural landscape.
-Start at the Ishigedo trailhead, making your way down to Nenokuchi and Lake Towada.
-This trail is ideal for beginners as its well traveled and runs adjacent to a busy road serviced with multiple bus stops, but do be advised that these buses don't run from November to April.
+Fed by Lake Towada, one of Japan's largest lakes, the Oirase Stream is a pristine freshwater stream that winds its way through the enchanting Oirase Gorge.
+As it flows, the stream creates numerous picturesque waterfalls, making the landscape truly captivating.
+To explore this beautiful area, start at the Ishigedo trailhead and follow the trail down to Nenokuchi and Lake Towada.
+This route is perfect for beginners, as it is well-traveled and runs alongside a busy road with multiple bus stops.
+However, keep in mind that these buses do not operate from November to April, so plan your visit accordingly.

 Kegon Falls, Tochigi Prefecture